 While the outcome is encouraging, Dr. Rodriguez and her team caution that this is only one case and there remains much to learn about the possible benefits of convalescent plasma as a treatment for COVID-19, especially in babies whose immune systems are still developing.
 Ongoing research is needed to determine how effective convalescent plasma is, how it works, and what donor characteristics yield the best antibody response.
 For example, it is still unknown as to whether the severity of a person’s COVID-19 infection affects the level of antibodies present in their plasma.

-By donating blood, survivors of COVID-19 can help to advance this research and potentially help future patients.
-“This therapy depends on people coming and donating,” said Dr. Rodriguez, who noted that donors must be over age 16 and symptom-free for 28 days before donating.
+By donating blood, survivors of COVID-19 can help advance this research and potentially help future patients.
+“This therapy depends on people coming and donating,” said Dr. Rodriguez, who noted that donors must be over 16 years old and symptom-free for 28 days before donating.
 “If you have had COVID-19, you might be able to save someone’s life by donating blood.”

 Blood Advances is a peer-reviewed, online only, open access journal of the American Society of Hematology (ASH), the world’s largest professional society concerned with the causes and treatment of blood disorders.
 This release was written in coordination with ASH.